 Fraud prevention tactics

-- Backup all of your data regularly.
+- Backup your data regularly.

 - Create a password policy that requires changes every 60-90 days.

 Being small isn’t a “hall pass” from protecting nonpublic, personal information.
 Your customers are counting on you.
-All our identities and millions of dollars are at stake.
+All our identities, and millions of dollars, are at stake.